 Nice idea, and I love the inspiration, but it's too late in fascista AmeriKa.

-Look at how the college administration treats them
+Look at how the college administration treats them.

-good kids, and then read how the Globe minimizes their action.
+Take a look at the good kids, and then read how the Globe minimizes their action.

 "UMass students call 2-day strike; Hundreds in Amherst rally over fees, diversity" by Peter Schworm and Katie Huston/Boston Globe November 16, 2007